Collingwood Football Club: Supporters

-Collingwood’s cultural reach on the Australian sporting landscape is far-reaching, as evident by attendance figures, memberships, TV ratings, and, more recently, the emergence of digital media such as the Pie Hard podcast.

 Corporate

 Membership

 In 2011, Collingwood reached 70,000 members for the first time, creating a new AFL record, beating their own previous record of 58,249 set in 2010.

+In 2023 (the year Collingwood won their 16th premiership), they broke the AFL membership record figure again with 106,470 members.

 The club's extensive membership base tends to be a large crowd-pulling power, which has caused the AFL to be accused of favouring Collingwood when scheduling to maximise the league's attendance figures.
 However, the AFL states that this is due to other clubs requesting home games at the MCG against Collingwood.

 Off-field

-Collingwood was one of the last clubs to abandon its traditional stadium, the famous inner-city Victoria Park.
+Collingwood was one of the last clubs to abandon its traditional stadium, Victoria Park.
 Collingwood now plays home games at the MCG.
 It now also has its headquarters situated in the former Glasshouse Entertainment Centre.
 Due to a sponsorship deal, this facility is known as 'The AIA Centre', and has been previously known by other names such as 'The Lexus Centre', 'The Westpac Centre' and 'The Holden Centre', all due to sponsorship agreements.

-Collingwood continues to be financially viable through the loyal support of its huge following and numerous sponsors.
-After finishing 2nd in 2002 and 2003 the team fell to 13th and 15th (out of 16) in 2004 and 2005 respectively.
-This trend has plagued the club since the glory days of pre-World War II VFL football.
-Since 1958, the club has won only two VFL/AFL Premiership (the inaugural AFL Premiership in 1990, and in 2010).
-Despite this, the club still has won more individual games, more finals and made more grand final appearances than any other club.

 On 9 March 2007, former Collingwood and Fitzroy defender Gary Pert was appointed the Magpies' CEO, seven weeks after Greg Swann departed for Carlton.
 In accepting the key Magpie post, Pert quit as a club director and as managing director of Channel 9 in Melbourne.
-In a press conference, it was stated that Collingwood has budgeted to turn over about $50 million this year.
-McGuire hopes the new administration will soon double that figure.
+In a press conference, it was stated that Collingwood has budgeted to turn over about $50 million that year and McGuire hoped the new administration would soon double that figure.
 "A finance administration review has come up with how we are going to turn Collingwood in to its next phase of its life", McGuire said.
 "What do we do to make ourselves go from a $45 million a year turnover business to a $100 million turnover business?
 "They sound like big figures but in 1999 we turned over $13 million, so that is where we are heading as a football club."

-The club made an operating profit of $5.23 million for the 2013 season, revenue increased from $2.6 million to more than $75 million.

 On 24 July 2017, Pert resigned from his position as CEO of the club, with Peter Murphy replacing him as an interim CEO.
+In January 2023, former Collingwood player and 1990 premiership hero Craig Kelly took over from Mark Anderson as CEO of the club.